 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/.
+(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/programs/cdbg.

-Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$4,239,362 in CDBG resources to CDBG Public Facilities activities.
+Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$2,300,000 in CDBG resources to CDBG Public Facilities activities.
 The Public Facilities allocation amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.
 Describe threshold factors and grant size limits.
 Each project funded must meet the CDBG National Objective of benefitting persons of LMI.
 Up to \$450,000 in CDBG funds may be awarded per project for project activity.

-Anticipated Outcome Measure: 2,000 LMI persons will be served with new or improved public infrastructure systems; 25 LMI households may be served with access to new or improved community facilities that provide support services to LMI households; and homeless facility operations and maintenance may be assisted, with approximately 5 units of permanent or temporary housing for homeless individuals or youth may be constructed or rehabilitated.
+Anticipated Outcome Measure: 2,000 LMI persons will be served with new or improved public infrastructure systems; 25 LMI households will be served with access to new or improved community facilities that provide support services to LMI households; and 10 units of permanent or temporary housing for homeless individuals or youth will be constructed or rehabilitated.